ivelasq/pipedream/blog/so-youre-getting-a-masters/index.md

 Here is my advice to aspiring data scientists/analysts entering these programs and how I would have made an already great experience even better.

-## 1. Learn Git and put everything on Github (or equivalent)
+## 1. Learn Git and put everything on GitHub (or equivalent)

-Git and Github was not required for any classes (at least when I was in the program) and I really regret not using it with my classmates.
+Git and GitHub was not required for any classes (at least when I was in the program) and I really regret not using it with my classmates.

-* Github is a great way to show off your skills to potential employers.
+* GitHub is a great way to show off your skills to potential employers.
 * It's a much better collaboration tool than what we did (which was email each other with code changes).
 * It's also a good history so you remember things you've done (which I have forgotten already).
-* It's also way neater to have homework in projects in Github as opposed to a zillion folders on your Desktop (which is what I went with).
+* It's also way neater to have homework in projects in GitHub as opposed to a zillion folders on your Desktop (which is what I went with).
 * Git[hub] is also a great skill to have, as many data analysis/science teams use it regularly!
 * There's also nothing better than having a filled up contribution graph.